Free download below shows you a professional resume references format.

 Phone: 440-555-7782 or 216-555-1900

-This is all you need to do to format a list of job references.
+This references template is all you need to make a reference page for your list of references.

 Are you sure your resume is the best it can be?
 In my new book the Resume Masterpiece, I’ll show you how to write a resume that will impress interviewers and make them want to call you for job interviews like you — or you can sit and wait by your phone, and wait, and wait.